knowledgecode/messenger/README.md

 ## Caveats

-The following messaging is not supported:
+The following messaging are not supported:

 - cross-origin
 - multiple main windows